lukefisklennon/something-awesome/README.md

 ### Server list format

 The list of servers is transmitted as UTF-8 text.
 Each entry is in the format `address:port`, where `address` is a domain name or IP address.
-IPv6 addresses are wrapped with brackets (`[]`), to avoid ambiguity with the port number.

-Each entry is separated by a newline, or a newline and a carriage return character.
+They are all separated by a newline, or a newline and a carriage return character.
 The trailing line separator is optional.
 Additional whitespace (per Unicode) should be ignored.

 ### Bootstrapping